 Section 135 of the Strata Property Act holds the strata corporation responsible to enforce the strata bylaws/rules.
-Enforcement of bylaw/rule violations dictate that complaints must be received in writing.
-In order to assist residents that are initiating complaints of bylaw/rule violations, please follow the protocol below:
+Enforcement of violations dictate that complaints must be received in writing.
+To start the process, please follow the protocol below:

-- First, refer to strata bylaws and rules to ascertain that a bylaw/rule violation has occurred.
-If there is no applicable bylaw/rule violated, the Strata Property Act does not allow the Strata Corporation to take action.
+- First, refer to your bylaws and rules.
+If there is no applicable bylaw/rule violated, the Strata Property Act does not allow the strata to take action.

-- Please complete all sections of the ‘Bylaw/Rule Violations Complaint Form’ (Complaint Form), otherwise, the process may be delayed.
+- Please complete all sections of the below form to avoid delay in the process.
 Try to be certain that the unit number from which the violation has occurred is the correct one.
 All buildings do not automatically have the same unit numbers directly above and below.

-- Upon receipt of the Complaint Form and verification that a valid bylaw/rule violation has occurred, a ‘Bylaw/Rule Violation Warning Letter’ (Warning Letter) will be sent to the alleged violator.
-At this point, the term ‘alleged’ must be used as there may be a unit error or some other misunderstanding.
+- Upon receipt of the form and verification that a valid bylaw/rule violation has occurred, a warning letter will be sent to the alleged violator.
+At this point, the term ‘alleged’ is used in case of an unit error or some other misunderstanding.

-- Allow time for the Warning Letter to be received and complied with (recommended two week period), then if the same bylaw/rule violation occurs again, it becomes necessary to fill in another Complaint Form.
-Be sure and mark the box identifying this as a ‘repeat offense’ and resend it to Proline Management Ltd.
+- Allow time for the warning letter to be received and complied with (recommended two week period), then if the same bylaw/rule violation occurs again, fill in another complaint form.
+Be sure and mark the box identifying this as a repeat offense.